 - University of Derby.

-Publishing is oversubscribed and the number of applicants far outweighs the number of jobs on offer.
-Therefore it's vital to give yourself an edge by gaining some form of work experience, either during the summer break or immediately after you graduate.
+The number of applicants for publishing jobs far outweighs the number of positions available.
+Therefore, it's vital to give yourself an edge by gaining some form of work experience, either during your summer breaks or immediately after you graduate.

-Internships and placements give you the opportunity to discover what working for a publishing house is like and if the career really is for you.
+Internships and placements give you the opportunity to discover what it's like to work for a publishing house and if the career really is for you.
 Almost all employers expect to see this kind of experience on your CV.